Conservative super funds

 • You're close to retirement.

-If you're a few years away from retirement, switching to a Conservative super fund can be a good strategy.
-If you're going to access your super in a couple of years, you don't have much time for your balance to recover if there was a sudden market crash (like what we saw in 2020 due to COVID-19).
-If there is a market crash, your balance won't be as badly impacted in a Conservative fund as it would be in a Balanced or High-Growth fund.
+If you're a few years away from retirement, switching to a conservative super fund can be a good strategy.
+If you're going to access your super in a couple of years, you don't have much time for your balance to recover if there was a sudden market crash.
+If there is a market crash, your balance won't be as badly impacted in a conservative fund.

 If you're young (in your 20s, 30s and 40s), you have a lot of time to ride out any major market crashes.
-Because you have plenty of time for your super to recover from short-term periods of volatility, it's generally recommended that you keep your super invested in a Balanced or High-Growth super fund while you're young.
-This is because you want your super to be growing as much as it can while you're young and working, and the longer it's invested in growth assets the longer you'll benefit from compounded investment returns.
+It's generally recommended that you keep your super invested in a balanced or high growth super fund while you're young (even up to your 50s!).
+You want your super to be growing as much as it can while you're young and working, and the longer it's invested in growth assets the longer you'll benefit from compounded investment returns.

-It's also generally not a great idea to switch to a Conservative super fund after a major market crash.
-If the market has already crashed, by switching out of a Balanced or High-Growth fund into a Conservative fund, you're just locking in that investment loss.
-Plus, if you're not invested in shares, you'll miss out on the growth when the market recovers (and if history is anything to go by, the market always recovers).
-This is why during the huge COVID-19 market crash in 2020, the general advice was to keep your super where it is.
+It's also generally not a great idea to switch to a conservative super fund after a major market crash.
+If the market has already crashed, by switching out of a balanced or high gowth fund, you're just locking in that investment loss.
+Plus, if you're not invested in shares, you'll miss out on the growth when the market recovers (and the market always recovers).

 2. Join the fund.
 Join the super fund by completing the online membership application form.